-Prior to the debriefing, the Division should prepare the necessary materials, including obtaining a copy of the bidder's bid for reference purposes and preparing discussion points based on the suggestions for conducting a debriefing set out below.
-The materials for the meeting must be distributed in advance to all Division and Materials Management representatives who will be attending the debriefing.
+Prior to the debriefing, the Division should prepare the necessary materials, including obtaining a copy of the Bidder's Bid for reference purposes and preparing discussion points based on the suggestions for conducting a debriefing set out below.
+The materials for the meeting must be distributed in advance to all Division and Supply Chain Management representatives who will be attending the debriefing.

-For major projects or where there is reason to believe that the bidder requesting the debriefing may be considering legal recourse against the City in connection with a Competitive Process, Materials Management and the Division should consult with the Office of the City Solicitor to discuss any additional considerations.
+For major projects or where there is reason to believe that the Bidder requesting the debriefing may be considering legal recourse against the City in connection with a Competitive Process, Supply Chain Management and the Division should consult with the City Solicitor, or designate, to discuss any additional considerations.